-We will only invite patients when we know we have vaccine available.
-Please do not contact your GP Practice or the Suffolk GP Federation to chase or enquire about a vaccination appointment.
+We will only invite patients when we know we have vaccines available.
+Please do not contact your GP Practice to chase or enquire about a vaccination appointment.

 Commonly asked Questions and Answers

 I have already been vaccinated (e.g. at the hospital) do I need another?

 No. Please follow the online booking instructions and decline the invitation from us.

 Will the vaccine protect me?